Anne Boonchuy: Reception

 Anne's character has received a strong positive reception from critics.
 Pio Nepomuceno from Screen Rant described her as a "kind yet irresponsible teen that was eager to please her friends even at her own expense."
 Dave Trumbore of Collider had also praised Anne.
 However, he also found her friendship with Sprig to be "a little rushed."
+Ziya Jaffrey from BuzzFeed praised Anne for her "gorgeous arc over the course of the show", but claimed that it took long to "warm up to her as a central character."

+Song's performance has been regraded as one of the best in her careers.
+Jiminna Shillingford from Collider ranked Amphibia as Song's ninth best film/TV series, adding that "Song's performance adds an undeniable charm to the series, producing a great animated show to watch."
+Meanwhile, Amanda Bruce from Screen Rant ranked Amphibia as her fourth best film/TV series.

 Other media

 Anne appears as an image in The Owl House episode "King's Tide", as Camila Noceda is cooking with her tablet open to an article that reads "Girl Lost in Frog Land??
 HOAX??"

-She later appears in Chibi form in Chibiverse an animated series based on the "Chibi Tiny Tales" shorts.
+She later appears in Chibi form in Chibiverse, an animated series based on the "Chibi Tiny Tales" shorts.